 - The IP address where the request originated from.

 - ► event_page_path

 - The page path involved in the request.
 This is only applicable for page and PDF views.
 An empty path is used to identify the home page.
 We recommend using the Page ID to track pages.
 An author may change the page path, but the ID remains the same.

 - The unique type of event.
 The following are possible values:

-Event Type Description page:view A page was viewed through the browser. page.content:rendered A page was rendered through the API. search:query A search was performed in the MindTouch interface or the site/search endpoint. search:index A search was performed using Opensearch or using the site/query endpoint.
+Event Type Description page:view The request originated from a browser (the default way your content is viewed). page.content:rendered A page was rendered through the API (a custom integration where your content is viewed on a different property). search:query A search was performed in the MindTouch interface or the site/search endpoint. search:index A search was performed using Opensearch or using the site/query endpoint.
 These are likely searches performed by an integration. pdf:book Occurs when a PDF book is generated that contains multiple MindTouch pages. pdf:page This event shows when a user views a PDF of a MindTouch page.